stephencweiss/stephencharlesweiss.com/content/blog/2019-05-17/hooks-async-joy-of-new-problems.md

 # New Approaches For New Problems

-Before I started working with Hooks, I noticed a lot of people make comments along the lines of “it’s a different way of thinking.”
+Before I started working with Hooks, I noticed a lot of people make comments along the lines of "it’s a different way of thinking."
 The React team themselves call this out specifically in their introduction to Hooks<sup>4</sup>> :

-> It takes a bit of a mindshift to start “thinking in Hooks.”
+> It takes a bit of a mindshift to start "thinking in Hooks."

 When refactoring to hooks, we actually don’t need to use state at all.
 Instead, the `useAsync` method returns a promise which has a `loading` attribute and once it’s resolved a `value`.